Hydrocele refers to a collection of serous fluid between the parietal and visceral layers of the tunica vaginalis.

 Concomitant inguinal hernia or underlying testicular pathology are also indications for referral to paediatric surgeons and early surgery.
 When surgery is indicated, a common procedure for an uncomplicated communicating hydrocele is an open repair with high ligation of patent processus vaginalis.

-In patients with suspected idiopathic non-communicating hydroceles a period of observation may be taken.
+In patients with suspected idiopathic non-communicating hydroceles, a period of observation may be taken.
 Spontaneous resolution may be seen in up to 75% of cases.
-Scrotal support may help adults with symptoms of discomfort.
-Surgery may be considered where cases are persistent or symptomatic.
+Scrotal support can help adults with symptoms of discomfort.
+Surgery is considered where cases are persistent or symptomatic.

 Communicating hydroceles that develop above the age of two are somewhat less likely to resolve and may increase the risk of an incarcerated inguinal hernia.
 Elective surgical management should be considered.
 Hydroceles secondary to infection or trauma will tend to resolve with time or treatment of the underlying cause.
-Hydroceles may occur as a complication of varicocelectomy.
+Hydroceles may occur as a complication of varicocelectomy (surgery to treat a varicocele).
 In this setting conservative management should be trialled as the vast majority will resolve with time.

 Have comments about these notes?
 Leave us feedback